35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 But this target has in fact been missed.
 Only 2,208 social rented homes have been built in Southwark since 2013, and this includes any council housing built.
 This figure is calculated from Southwark's own Housing Facts and Figures webpage Table 8.
 The Mayor's Datahub shows that over the same period 1,136 social rent homes have been lost, mainly through estate demolitions, leaving a net gain of only 1,072 social rented homes.

 it should be noted that these figures are from all social rented housing in the borough.
 It is made up of social housing on private developments, as well as any council housing.
-The number of council homes built will therefore be a smaller number than the number of social rented homes.
+The number of council homes built will therefore be a smaller number than the number of social rented homes[^7].

 ##### The Council plays with the figures